-- Parents are required to give ten (10) working days written notice before withdrawing their child on a permanent or temporary (i.e.: surgery) basis. - Fees still owing must be paid on or before the child's last day of attendance.
+- If parents withdraw their children from service, they are required to pay the balance owing on their account that same day.
+If the account remains unpaid after the fifth (5) day, the account will be referred to the Small Claims Court and the Credit bureau. - Parents are required to give ten (10) working days written notice before withdrawing their child on a permanent or temporary (i.e.: surgery) basis. - Fees still owing must be paid on or before the child's last day of attendance.
 The payment should include these ten (10) days of notice.

-N. Rules to Follow to Avoid Invoicing
+O. Rules to Follow to Avoid Invoicing